How to Record Screen on Mac — With Audio (2026 Guide)

 Capturing system audio -- the sound coming from apps, browser tabs, games, and video calls -- is where things get more involved. macOS does not provide a built-in way to record internal audio with the Screenshot toolbar or QuickTime.
 This is a deliberate design choice by Apple for privacy and DRM reasons, but it is frustrating when you need to capture app sounds, music, or a video call.

-Option A: Install a virtual audio driver.
-Free tools like BlackHole (open source) or Loopback (paid, by Rogue Amoeba) create a virtual audio device that routes your system audio to an input that screen recorders can capture.
+Option B: Install a virtual audio driver.
+If you would rather stay with the built-in tools, free software like BlackHole (open source) or Loopback (paid, by Rogue Amoeba) creates a virtual audio device that routes system audio into an input the Screenshot toolbar can treat as a microphone.
 The setup process involves:

 Method 3: Third-Party Screen Recording Apps